 A liquid detergent such as Ariel Matic Liquid typically rinses out more easily, especially if you have hard water.
 Ariel Washing Liquid also has the added benefit of dissolving quickly even at low temperatures, and removing tough stains in just one wash.
 With a powerful liquid detergent like Ariel, you’re not only protecting the brightness of your babies’ clothes, but you’re also keeping your laundry costs down, as Ariel Matic Liquid Detergent washes as much as 1 kg of powder*.

 In case you’re worried your baby’s skin might be too sensitive for a regular detergent, do a test wash with one piece of your baby’s clothing.
 After your baby first wears the washed garment, check their skin for rashes or other signs of irritation.
 If your baby shows no such signs, then you can safely wash all their other garments with your regular detergent.
 If, however, their skin seems irritated, you should try a detergent free of dyes and perfumes.
 If you still see red spots on their skin, try rinsing the garment twice, or start using a baby detergent until your baby is at least a year old.

 How to wash baby clothes

 Before you start dressing your baby, run the newly bought garments through the wash.
-Babies, especially newbornds, usually have sensitive skin, so it's best to not expose them to all dust and dirt the clothes may have picked up during the way from the warehouse to your home.
+Babies, especially newborns, usually have sensitive skin, so it’s best to not expose them to all the dust and dirt the clothes may have picked up during the way from the warehouse to your home.

 Separate all your babies’ clothes into smaller loads of white, light, and dark colours.
 Always wash cloth diapers in a separate load, and in hot water.